Education Solutions [Go to GAT Labs for Enterprise solutions here]

 Use GAT Shield to monitor your students browsing activity and filter harmful content in the Chrome Browser

-GAT Shield detects any search for self-harm content, track browser history and see where a student spent the most time online.
+GAT Shield detects any search for self-harm content, tracks browser history, and sees where a student spent the most time online.
 And it will warn you of the danger and allow you to react on time.

 Learn more on how to see all the search results using GAT Shield on our Knowledge Base.